Cragady/common-setups/editors-and-ides/neovim.md

 95aaa8e89473f5421114f2787c13ae0ec6e11ebbd1a13a1bd6fcf63420f8073f  nvim-linux-x86_64.tar.gz
 ```

+## From Packer to Lazy.nvim

+This should be after you install all prerequisites for neovim if needed:

+* lua
+* deno
+* ripgrep
+* fzf - fuzzyfinder (sorta optional?)
+* build-essentials (or equivalent)
+* clangd (or equivalent)
+* Hack nerd font (or other wanted font instead)

+### Windows

+* Delete or move these directories to backup folder:
+  * ~/AppData/Local/nvim
+  * ~/AppData/Local/nvim-data
+* `cp -r ~/common-setups/dotfiles/nvim/.config/nvim ~/AppData/Local`
+* `nvim .`

+### Linux

+This was primarily done on Ubuntu distros.
+If you have a different distro and it's not the same, you likely know how to figure out the correct things to do anyway.
+Which brings up the issue of using `stow` to install dotfiles, may need some elbow grease.

+* Delete or move these directories to a backup folder:
+  * ~/.config/nvim
+    * NOTE: may not be necessary if the stow-install command works without issue.
+  * ~/.local/share/nvim
+* `cd ~/common-setups/dotfiles`
+* `./stow-install.sh`
+  * NOTE: may need to be reran if issues occur
+* `nvim .`

 ## Very Important Tree-Sitter thing

 Run `:TSUpdate` every now and then if tree sitter is giving you issues.